-Alex Epstein is the director of the Center for Industrial Progress , an organization he founded in 2011.
-Its mission is to “inspire Americans to embrace industrial progress as a cultural ideal."
-He is also a blogger at Master Resource , a “Free Market Energy Blog,” and a past fellow of the Ayn Rand Institute , an organization that has received funding from the Koch Foundations including at least $50,000 between 2005 and 2010.
+Alex Epstein is the director of the Center for Industrial Progress , a for-profit think tank he founded in 2011.
+Its mission is to “inspire Americans to embrace industrial progress as a cultural ideal.”
+Epstein is also a blogger at Master Resource , a “Free Market Energy Blog,” and a past fellow of the Ayn Rand Institute , an organization that has received funding from the Koch Foundations amounting to $100,000 between 2005 and 2011 .

-“As the Founder and the Director of the Center for Industrial Progress, I make it my job to educate the public about the incredibly positive role energy and industry, particularly the oil industry, play in their lives,” Epstein wrote .
+“As the Founder and the Director of the Center for Industrial Progress, I make it my job to educate the public about the incredibly positive role energy and industry, particularly the oil industry, play in their lives,” Epstein write s.

-Epstein's focus is on energy and industrial policy, and he has written articles in this area in the Wall Street Journal, Forbes, Investor’s Business Daily, The Objective Standard and numerous other publications.
-Epstein hosts a monthly podcast titled “Power Hour” that features “leading energy thinkers” including climate change skeptics like Richard Lindzen .
+Alex Epstein focus has written articles in this area in the Wall Street Journal, Forbes, Investor’s Business Daily, The Objective Standard and numerous other publications largely on the subjects of energy and industrial policy.
+Epstein also hosts a monthly podcast titled “Power Hour” that features “leading energy thinkers” including climate change skeptics like Richard Lindzen .

-He maintains a website, alexepstein.com , where he advertises his range of consulting services “from PR consulting to editorial consulting,” in which he reframes the debate to fit the view that aggressive industrial progress will always better the environment.
+He previously maintained a website, alexepstein.com (now redirects to the Center for Industrial Progress ), where he advertised his range of consulting services “from PR consulting to editorial consulting,” in which he reframes the debate to fit the view that aggressive industrial progress will always benefit the environment.